givensuman/lotusui/README.md

 This library is a TailwindCSS plugin that provides components to help quickly scaffold your projects.

     - Tailwind-extensible
-    - Pure CSS, works with all browsers and frameworks
+    - Works with all browsers and frameworks
     - Tiny (blah kb)